A Galactic Transformation -- Understanding the SMC's Structural and Kinematic Disequilibrium: Discussion

 There is a large amount of observational evidence (mostly) related to the LMC's disturbed morphology and kinematics that suggests a recent ($\sim 100$ Myr ago) close encounter ($\sim 2$ kpc) between the Clouds (see section \ref{sec:intro}).
 However, the SMC-LMC orbit is not tightly constrained and a collision, while allowed within the proper motion error space, is not the mean result.
 Different choices of the SMC center (see right panel in Figure \ref{fig:btfr}) result in differences in the SMC 3D velocity measurements reported using HST \citep{Zivick2018} and Gaia \citep{Luri2021}.
 In this work, we argue that the stellar photometric center, rather than the HI kinematic center should be used to determine the 3D velocity of the SMC.
 However, it remains to be tested how a collision impacts the measurements of the SMC's stellar proper motions compared to the center of mass motion of the SMC's DM.

 Further, it is likely that the DM halos of the LMC and SMC are significantly deformed due to their interactions with each other (H. Foote et al. 2025 {\em in prep}) and interactions with the MW \citep{GC2019}.
-Thus, it is likely that analytical orbits are not able to capture the full complexity of the SMC-LMC interaction and need to be significantly revised using time-evolving potentials.
+Thus, it is likely that analytical orbits are not able to capture the full complexity of the SMC-LMC interaction and need to be significantly revised using time-evolving potentials \citep{Foote2026}.

+Finally, the present work primarily focusses on the SMC's main body ($R < 4$ kpc), and not the outskirts ($R > 4$ kpc).
+The SMC's outskirts harbor several interesting tidal features like the \enquote{SMC wing} (see \citealt{Almeida2024} and references therein, Escala et al. 2026 {\em in prep}), which could also provide important constraints on the LMC-SMC interactions.
+This will be a subject of future analyses.

 To conclude, observationally fine-tuned high resolution hydrodynamical simulations of the SMC-LMC-MW interaction history are needed to enable direct comparisons with the SMC's observational data, and use this galaxy as a new laboratory for understanding ISM physics, star-formation, galactic interactions, and the properties of dark matter.
+These modeling efforts may need sophisticated hydrodynamic frameworks \citep{Tepper-Garcia2024, Bland-Hawthorn2024} to rigorously treat the high gas fractions of the Clouds.